radams15/CircuitTesterDocs/Analysis/chap-3/stating the problem.md

 over distance, voltages, etc, as this is not possible inside school with their present equipment.

-The program is perfect for this problem as it is:
+The program is perfect for this problem as:

- - Cheaper to make than to purchase new circuit equipment
+ - It is cheaper to make than to purchase new circuit equipment
  - There are no user limits, so can be freely distributed to as many students as possible (even on devices at home),
  - It is difficult to break as bugs can be easily fixed if identified.

 This program would allow students to experiment with circuits at home as well,